aaropaltemaa/RoboPac/README.md

 ## Running the Game

-To start the game, simply click on the triangle in the top right corner of the main.py file.
+To start the game, navigate to the src directory in your terminal or command prompt and run the main.py file with Python:

+cd src
+python main.py

 ## Gameplay